 - Tip 3: Add the link to the text that leads to it.
 In the example, it would be ‘Slack swag redemption form’.

 4. Alternatives to using emoji as a formatting tool

-Before launching ordered list, you may have been using emoji to help break up content in a post, or using them to create headlines or dividers in Slack.
+Before the ordered list option was launched, you may have been using emoji to help break up content in a post, or using them to create headlines or dividers in Slack.
 Assistive technology will read emoji names one by one.
 Consider using Block Kit instead to help you craft attention-grabbing posts.